whojinkazama/whojinkazama/README.md

 ## Hi, I'm Mohsin 👋
 Welcome to my GitHub profile!
-I'm a passionate learner and aspiring cybersecurity analyst with a deep interest in Assembly programming and network analysis.
+I'm a passionate learner and aspiring cybersecurity analyst with a deep interest in Assembly programming and Malware and network analysis.
 Currently, I'm diving deeper into cybersecurity, focusing on cryptography, cloud security, and malware analysis.

 ## 🚀 My Skills
 - **Languages**: C++, Python